marta-krzyk-dev/CrazyPizzaCLI/README.md

 `set DEBUG=helpers & node index.js` // Print out debug messages coming from debug module

 3. The app informs which ports are active and that the Console is active.
-4. In the console, after prompt sign `>` enter a command.
+4. In the console, enter a command.
 Find the available commands in a table below.
 5. Enter `exit` to stop the app.

 #### Use CLI in Chrome web browser